Staff Professional Development

 Unimarket is our fully integrated virtual purchasing system.
 Staff who have purchasing responsibilities (i.e. buyers and approvers) use Unimarket to raise, and approve purchase orders.
 This practical session covers:

-- Introduction to the Purchasing Processes Manual, for help and support
+- Introduction to the Purchase and Finance Manual, for help and support

 - A practical tour of how to use Unimarket, and an overview of purchasing process from A to Z